russo25/China_AQI/README.md

 # Chinas Air Quality and Economic Data
-Where is the best location to establish a buisness?
+Where is the best location to establish a business?

 Notional analysis of establishing a business in China with considerations of Air Quality (primarily) and other factors.